 Brook Rd where you enter Hampton.

-The next section out to Station Rd was still under construction as of
+The next section just past Station Rd was still under construction as of

-Sept 2016.
+June 2017.
 A base layer is down but still waiting for stone-dust.
+Makes for a

 You cross S Brook Rd and Parker Rd at an angle

 and enter a rock cut.
 Notice the old bridge abutments where Parker Rd used to